JFLarvoire/SysToolsLib/README.md

 Most of the development work was done by Jean-François Larvoire during work hours at HP then HPE.
 It's thus HPE that is the copyright owner of this code.
-HPE legal authorized in March 2016 the open-source release of this code, provided that future contributors agree with the following conditions:
+HPE legal authorized in March 2016 for a first part, October 2016 for a second part, and February 2017 for the last part, the open-source release of this code, provided that future contributors agree with the following conditions:

 - Contributions from independent individuals are welcome under the rules of the Apache 2.0 license.
 - Contributions from employees of outside (non-HPE) companies will only be accepted after